How to plant Miscanthus

 — Plant with the roots fully submerged in the compost.
 There will be some old foliage from the previous year which is cut at around 10cm.
 This should be left exposed above the soil surface.
 New shoots will emerge from the base of these dried stems.

-- When they’re ready to plant into the garden, choose a position in full sun or very light shade.
+— When they’re ready to plant into the garden, choose a position in full sun or light/partial shade with moist but free draining soil.
+Dig over the area first to aerate the soil and remove any weeds.
 Miscanthus tolerate most soil types but do need good drainage.
 They don’t typically tolerate wet soils.
 Dig over the area first to aerate the soil and remove any weeds.

 — This ornamental grass is fully hardy and doesn’t require winter protection.

-- Water-in after planting and keep hydrated when in growth, particularly during the first year.
-Once fully settled in, they can cope with quite dry conditions.
+— Water-in after planting and keep hydrated when in growth, particularly during the first year.
+Once fully settled in, they prefer quite dry conditions.

 Aftercare

-- This grass should be cut back as to around 5-10cm above ground level each year during winter or early spring.
+— This grass is perennial the the foliage will naturally die back in autumn.
+It should be cut back to around 10-20cm above ground level each year during late autumn or early spring.
 New growth will emerge from the base of the plant in spring.

-- Miscanthus forms a clump over time and the show gets better every year.
-Clumps that have become too large can be dug up and split with a sharp spade in winter or early spring.
+— Miscanthus forms a clump over time and the show gets better every year.
+Clumps that have become too large can be dug up and split into halves or quarters with a sharp spade in winter or early spring.
 Each piece can then be planted separately.

 — If cutting back the past year’s growth in spring, be careful to avoid cutting the tips off the new foliage as it is emerging.